magento/merchdocs/src/catalog/navigation-breadcrumb-trail.md

 Example: `Home > Suits > All Suits > Refined by > Slim Fit`

-## Remove the breadcrumbs from CMS pages
+## Add/Remove the breadcrumbs from CMS pages

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.